 If you haven’t watched his Netflix special, you must.
 He looks like a hotter version of Macaulay Culkin (irrelevant), he’s Scottish (very relevant – hellooo, that accent), his comedy and sense of humour are outrageously dark.
 But what really sets him apart is his jigsaw puzzle analogy.
 The reason I so strongly identify with his beliefs when it comes to relationships is because I’ve always seen love the same way, I just never had the same wonderful way to put it together.

-His dad explains that life is like a jigsaw puzzle.
-All our lives are our own individual jigsaw puzzle, and as we go through life we piece it together based on experiences and lessons we’ve learned until we get the best picture.
+His dad explains that all our lives are our own individual jigsaw puzzle, and as we go through life we piece it together based on experiences and lessons we’ve learned until we get the best picture.
 The thing is everyone has lost their box and no one knows what image they’re trying to make, so we’re all just confidently guessing.
 So we start by piecing it from all corners: family, friends, hobbies/interests, and job.

 And then there’s the main image: the partner piece.
 The formidable stranger who’s gonna come into your life and finally give it meaning.
 The one person who will make you feel complete and you’ll never be lonely again.
 If you’re not with someone, then you are not whole.
 If you don’t have someone, you are broken.
 Every Disney princess has a prince, every character in the movies find their soul mate.
 In real life, we are all desperate trying to fit people into our jigsaw puzzle that clearly do not belong there.
 Because we’ve learned from the beginning that it’s better to be with anyone than to be alone.
 Even if that means we’re just trying to fit ourselves into someone else’s idea of perfect, even if we are not happy at all.
 “People are more in love with the idea of love than the person they are with,” Sloss says.